Tanmoy0077/Helmet-Detection-using-YOLOv5/README.md

 # Helmet detection Using YOLOv5

-A YOLOv5 model to detect non helmet riders from the traffic footage.
+This project centers on the development of a robust Helmet Detection System designed to enhance road safety by identifying instances of riders not wearing helmets from live traffic footage.
+The system leverages the cutting-edge YoloV5 model, which has been meticulously trained on a comprehensive dataset comprising 14 thousand images.